bennyHacker/3DplanesForAndroid/README.md

 - 7 : generate a big ramp
 - 8 : generate a rotating bridge (broken as of version 1.0)
 - 9 : generate a ball
-- 0 : New! generate a cylinder
+- 0 : generate a cylinder
-- p : New! generate an AABB (axis aligned bounding box)
+- p : generate an AABB (axis aligned bounding box)
+- o : New! generate an AI
+- i : New! give yourself a gun (first person only)

 If you see clipping, that is due to a bug with the camera and not the player collision